 Organic agriculture must contribute to the health and well-being of soil, plants, animals, humans and the earth.

-2. Principle of ecological balance
+2. The principle of ecological balance

 We must model organic farming on living ecological systems.
 Moreover, the methods of organic farming must fit the ecological balance and cycles in nature.